-WELCOME TO ASU
+WELCOME TO COMPLIANCE

-Augusta State University, a member of the Peach Belt Conference and the NCAA, is responsible for insuring that its various constituencies (Athletic Department staff, University staff and faculty, alumni, friends, and student-athletes) abide by NCAA and PBC rules and regulations.
+Augusta University, a member of the Peach Belt Conference and the NCAA, is responsible for insuring that its various constituencies (Athletic Department staff, University staff and faculty, alumni, friends, and student-athletes) abide by NCAA and PBC rules and regulations.
 The website will be used as a vehicle to express our compliance office objectives and give a basic understanding of the NCAA rules and regulations.

 THE PRINCIPLE OF INSTITUTIONAL CONTROL AND RESPONSIBILITY